AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/review-proof-in-web-viewer-extension.md

 * [Edge](https://microsoftedge.microsoft.com/addons/detail/adobe-workfront-review-to/llhapmaiiddmcamgeapaipjpagnoijen)

 Once you install the extension, interactive proofs open in the Adobe Workfront review tool automatically.

+>[!IMPORTANT]
+>
-The setting to open the Desktop Proofing Viewer for Interactive Proofing must be disabled to use the Workfront review tool.
-See the [Prerequisites](#prerequisites) section above for information on disabling this setting.
+>You must remove the Legacy Web Viewer extension to use the Adobe Workfront Review tool.